Flexible Schedule

 San Marcos, TX 78666

+Note: Our office is located in San Marcos, but CASA of Central Texas provides support to volunteers and children in all of Caldwell, Comal, Guadalupe and Hays Counties.
+If you live in one of these four counties, we are your local CASA program.
 CASA of Central Texas offers one type of service, advocacy for children who have been abused or neglected and are under State care.
-We do this by training volunteers to be matched up one-on-one with children who have been removed from their homes because of abuse and negelct.
+We do this by training volunteers to be matched up one-on-one with children who have been removed from their homes because of abuse and neglect.
 These child victims range in age from newborn to 18 years and come from all socio-economic statuses, genders and ethnic backgrounds.
 The Texas Family Code requires that each child in State care be appointed a Guardian Ad Litem to look after and advocate on behalf of the child's best interests.
 CASA is the only local organization that may be appointed as GAL and works solely on behalf of the children's best interests.
 The Child Protection Court Judge prioritizes case assignments and appoints CASA of Central Texas when a trained volunteer advocate is available to take a case.
 Any party, including Child Protective Services (CPS), attorneys, parents and CASA itself, may request that CASA be appointed to a case.
 The CASA advocate thoroughly researches the case and keeps the child welfare and juvenile justice systems alert of the children's needs.
 CASA makes recommendations on actions needed to protect the children, to provide for their medical, educational and therapeutic care, and works to find safe and permanent homes for the children.
 CASA works collaboratively, but independently, with the other parties to the case and remains until the cases are resolved, typically 12 months.
 CASA partners with and maintains communication with the Judges, CPS, social services and community agencies regularly.
 We are present in every court session and attend staffing meetings with CPS, treatment centers, foster placement agencies and schools.
-As a result of CASA's work, our children spend less time in foster care, there is less time required for attorney services (taxpayer savings), and relationships are built to provide a smoother transition in obtaining services for the children.
 Our advocates work to find missing parents and family, monitor court orders, ensure medical and counseling appointments are kept, provide transportation for parent and sibling visits, and write court reports with recommendations to the Judge on placing each child in a safe and permanent home.
+If being a Court Appointed Special Advocate volunteer is not the right fit, we have other volunteer opportunities.
+You must be at least 18 years of age.
+Your commitment level can range from a one-day fundraising event to monthly outreach events.
+Fill out the form here https://airtable.com/apprNgAWRH7fSfPRe/shrCvRRjXGayqlEK3

 Flexible Schedule